Acacia paradoxa is a prickly shrub growing to 4 m high by up to 4 m across.

 The phyllodes (resembling leaves) are small, elliptic with undulate margins and slightly curved; green to blue-green, to 3 cm long and 0.7 cm wide and with a pointed mucro.
 Phyllodes are interspersed with prickly thin thorn-like stipules (makes this plant a little difficult to handle).

-Flowers are produced in globular heads, 5–10mm in diameter, yellow to bright yellow in colour.
-The heads are produced singularly in leaf axils but are produced in large number over the plant.
+Very small staminate flowers are produced in globular heads, 5–10mm in diameter, yellow to bright yellow in colour.
+The heads are produced singularly in leaf axils but are produced in large number over the entire plant.